-Name of record Location of record Who completes it Who quality assures it & how often Whole school administration of medication record First Aid cupboard in the staff room Staff member who administers medication and witness.
-Headteacher termly Individual administration of medication record - for CYP who have frequent & regular medication First Aid cupboard in the staff room Diabetic records are kept in the administrator's Staff member who administers medication and witness.
-Headteacher termly NYESHSP03 Version 2 Page 1 1 of 17 drawer Staff training log - Administrator's School Margaret including first aid Onedrive Administrator Thompson termly School Medical On Scholar Pack Headteacher Admin - annually Register On Teams/Staff/SEND In the First Aid cupboard in the staff room or as changes require
+Name of record Location of record Who completes it Who quality assures it & how often Whole school administration of medication record Staff room cupboard Person administering the medication Headteacher annually Individual administration of medication record - for CYP who have frequent & regular medication Staffroom cupboard Parent/Headteacher Headteacher annually Staff training log - including first aid Office computer Admin Officer Headteacher annually School Medical Register Scholar Pack Admin Officer Headteacher annually

-All these records will be kept securely and in accordance with NYCs Records Retention and Disposal Schedule& the requirements of the UK GDPR.
-All electronic records will be password protected.
+All these records will be kept securely on CPOMS and in accordance with NYC's Records Retention and Disposal Schedule & the requirements of the UK GDPR.
+All electronic records will be password protected (via CPOMS).

-Enrolment Forms
+Enrolment forms

-We ask on our enrolment form if a CYP has any medical /health conditions and again at regular times.
+We ask on our enrolment form if a CYP has any medical /health conditions and again at regular times (at the start of each school year).